developer-zebra/developer-zebra-site/src/mx/4-3/security/usbmgr/index.md

 ---
 title: USB Manager
-description: The UsbMgr allows you to control which USB functions can be used on the device.
+description: The UsbMgr controls which USB functions can be used on the device.
 ---
 ## About UsbMgr

 ### Overview
+The UsbMgr controls which USB functions can be used on the device.

 Android devices generally have one or more Universal Serial Bus (USB) ports that can be used for various purposes.
 A given USB port could implement "Host" mode, which is used to connect various USB peripherals (e.g. mice, keyboards, USB storage devices) to the Android device.
 A given USB port could implement "Peripheral" mode, which is used to connect the Android device to a Host, such as a PC.
-A given USB port could implement On The Go (OTG) support, which can act in either "Host" or "Peripheral" mode, based on the cable connected.
+A given USB port could implement On The Go (OTG) support, which can act in either "Host" or "Peripheral" mode, based on the type of cable connected.

-The UsbMgr Feature Type allows you to control which USB functions can be used on the device.

 ### Main Functionality